-Li Brookens, LCSW is a Licensed Clinical Social Worker and has been practicing in the mental health field since 2004.
+Li Brookens, LCSW (they/them/theirs) is a Licensed Clinical Social Worker and has been practicing in the mental health field since 2004.
 Li received an MSW from Smith College School for Social Work in 2011.
 In chorus with Smith's strong social justice approach, Li believes that all people should be able to access quality mental health care at an affordable rate.
 Li has specialty training, experience, and commitment working with individuals, couples, and groups in order to address concerns related to identity, transition, relationship dissatisfaction, trauma, caregiver issues, anxiety, mood swings, and depression.

 Licensed Clinical Social Worker